-The Ashland Oredockers boys soccer team came from behind to defeat the Superior Spartans 3-2 in the Lake Superior Conference and home opener Thursday afternoon.
+MINOCQUA — The Ashland Oredockers came from behind to defeat the Lakeland T-Birds 3-2 in non-conference boys soccer Monday.

 The 2015 Lake Superior Business and Technology Conference, to be held Friday at the Wisconsin Indianhead Technical College in Ashland, will focus on shaping the region’s future through innovation and economic development.